LOADING ...

 And I hear, would knock me off my feet.

-And I it so well after I growed up, the first
+And I like it so after I growed up, the first

-I put out when I was comin' up about
+record I put out I was comin' up about

-Ah, I think I made a good hit on that!
+Ah, I think I a pretty good hit on that!

 But now, I forgot I don't play it so much.

-But at that he was goin' so good, you know?
+But at time he was goin' so good, you know?

-And ah, if he's got any friends or
+And ah, if got any friends or relative

 His mother or father wherever be

-To hear me sayin' that I just let 'em know
+To hear me sayin' that I just wanna let 'em

 'Old remember, do be forgotten'.